Freakium/JobManagement/README.md

     - status: Status of the job [Scheduled, Completed, Canceled]
     - appointmentDate: The job's scheduled date in ISO format
     - technician: The name of the technician assigned to the job
+    - Returns:
+    - Promise with job as a JSON object
 - **deleteJob(id)**
     - Delete a job from the job list.
     - Parameters:
     - id: The id number of the job
+    - Returns:
+    - Promise with boolean status of the operation

 # Explanation
 I chose to use `json-server` as it is provides a lightweight and easy to use server that allows CRUD operations that saves its data to a JSON file.
 In other words, it is perfect for this project.